Cultural Heritage

 Bergenske King’s Road

-The Bergenske King’s Road, constructed in the beginning of the 19th century, passes from Oslo through Ringerike and Hadeland before crossing Filefjell on its way to Bergen.
-The St. Olav's Pilegrim Path largely follows the King's Road through Krokskogen and Ringerike past Granavollen to Brandbu, then following a more eastern route towards Trondheim.
-The web of King's Roads connected regional landscapes and were the first constructed roads in Norway.
-Earlier ways were mostly just cleared paths to be used in dry or frosen conditions, and often hard to identify in modern days.
+The Bergenske King’s Road, constructed in the beginning of the 19th century, goes from Oslo and passes through Ringerike and Hadeland before crossing Filefjell.
+It eventually leads to Bergen, hence the name “Bergenske”.
+Pilegrimsleden follows the King's Road through Krokskogen and Ringerike past Granavollen to Brandbu.
+Then it takes an eastern route towards Trondheim.
+The web of King's Roads connected the regions throughout the country and were the first constructed roads in Norway.
+Before this there were mostly just cleared paths and tracks that are often hard to identify today.